effekt-lang/effekt/examples/casestudies/inference.effekt.md

 }
 ```

-With the effect `sample`, we can sample from a given distribution, and with the effect `observe` we can determine if it is possible to get a given value from a distribution.
+With the effect `sample`, we can sample from a given distribution, and with the effect `observe` we can determine how probable it is to observe a given value under a given distribution (probability density function).

 We also need to define some type aliases: